ovh/docs/pages/platform/ai/app_guide_02_getting_started/guide.en-gb.md

 #### Step 4: Configure your AI App

-First, choose a name for your AI Apps or keep the automatically generated name.
+First, choose a name for your AI App or keep the automatically generated name.

 Then, you have the option to add some Key/Value labels to filter or organize your AI App access.

-As an example, add a label with **Key=owner** and **Value=bastien**.
+As an example, add a label with **Key=owner** and **Value=elea**.

 ![AI App label](images/ai_app_labels.png){.thumbnail}

 The last parameter to select is the **Access rule**.
-Either you restrict your AI Apps access to selected tokens, or you allow any access.
+Either you restrict your AI App access to selected tokens, or you allow any access.
 Use this option carefully; usually a Public access is used for a test, but not in production since everyone will be able to use it.

 We will select **Restricted Access** for this deployment.